giffen/pdf_bookmarks_to_html/README.md

 # PDF Bookmarks to HTML

 ## Description
 Program pulls the bookmarks from all the PDFs contained in a folder.
-The boomkarks are formatted into a nested unordered list with Bootstrap class hooks.
+The bookmarks are formatted into a nested unordered list with Bootstrap class hooks.

 [The program is heavily based off this Stack Overflow question.](http://stackoverflow.com/questions/7602639/pypdf-merge-and-write-issue)